Form 12s Meter Wiring Diagram

 Net Metering

 Net metering is often times a confusing topic for many.
 But, it does not have to be.
 Many people try to make it more complicated than it really is.
 Here I want to define what net metering is.
-I also want to talk a little bit about how it pertains to renewable energy.
+I also want to talk a little bit about how it pertains to Renewable Energy.
 Finally I want to help you decide if net metering is right for you.

 What is Net Metering?